Lab & Testing Services

 The Mitochondrial Laboratory offers a wide range of mitochondrial functional enzyme tests that aid in diagnosis and monitoring of children with mitochondrial genetic diseases.
 These functional assays are unique as they assess the functional impact of specific mitochondrial genetic mutations and their potential consequences in disease presentation and clinical outcome.

-The Genome Diagnostics Laboratory offers clinical genetic testing for rare genetic disorders, with a focus on paediatric genetic conditions.
-We are staffed by professionally-trained CCMG-accredited molecular geneticists, genetic counsellors, and molecular technologists and technicians.
+The Genome Diagnostics Laboratory offers clinical genetic testing for rare genetic conditions, with a focus on those that affect the paediatric population.
+We are staffed by professionally trained and certified molecular geneticists, genetic counsellors, molecular technologists, as well as genome analysts, bioinformaticians and technicians.

-Our staff work closely with clinicians to facilitate appropriate genetic testing for patients, and assist in the interpretation of results and their relevance to clinical care.
+Our staff work closely with clinicians to facilitate appropriate genetic testing for patients and assist in the interpretation of results and their relevance to clinical care.
+For inquiries, please contact us at email@example.com

 The Cytogenetics Laboratory specializes in the genomic analysis of paediatric specimens, referred for a wide range of: